Has your older child regressed with the arrival of a new baby sibling? Learn what to do when kids regress because of new baby jealousy.

 4. Praise your child when you catch her doing something on her own

-Praising our kids’ positive behaviors is more effective than having to correct inappropriate behavior.
-Take advantage of all the times—no matter how small or rare—you catch your child doing something good.
+Praising her positive behavior is more effective than having to correct inappropriate behavior.
+Take advantage of all the times—no matter how small or rare—you catch her doing something good.

-5. Explain that a new baby doesn’t mean you love him any less
+5. Explain that a new baby doesn’t mean you love your child any less

-Kids regress as a response to changes in their lives—in this case, a new baby.
-He may not like how things seem different and wonders how long this will last.
-And he may worry whether you still love him, especially with less attention and more misbehavior on his part.
+Your child can regress as a response to changes in her life—in this case, a new baby.
+She may not like how things seem different and wonders how long this will last.
+And she may worry whether you still love her, especially with less attention and more misbehavior on her part.

-Reassure him that you love him no matter what.
-That a new baby doesn’t mean you love him any less, or that any antics he does won’t cause you to withhold your love and attention.
+Reassure her that you love her, no matter what.
+That a new baby doesn’t mean you love her any less, or that any antics she does won’t cause you to withhold your love and attention.

-He needs to know you’ll always be there for him, regardless of a new baby or his misbehavior.
+She needs to know you’ll always be there for her, regardless of a new baby or her misbehavior.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-You can do the same.
-Be firm with your expectations of your child’s capabilities and duties.
 Carve regular one-on-one time with her, no matter how small, such as asking her for help.
 When she does something well, praise and acknowledge her to further encourage the same types of behavior.
-And always reassure her you love her no matter what, baby or not.
+And always reassure her you love her always, new baby or not.

 p.s.
 Check out Plenty of Love to Go Around by Emma Chichester Clark to help your child tackle feelings of jealousy and the difficulties of sharing: